sooooner/Human-Detection-Model/README.md

     ├── data                                # Data doesn't go up to the repo.
     └── ...
 └── saved_model/
-    ├── saved_model                         # Weights doesn't go up to the repo.
-    └── ...
+    └── 1                                   # You can download it through the Saved model link below.
 └── utils/
     └── models/
         ├── __init__.py